Recipe: Penne alla Vodka

 To my uninitiated palate, it was the best meal of my short life — a melange of flavors I had never before experienced.
-That restaurant, because of that dish, became my most requested special occasion spot, much to the dismay of my father’s wallet I’m sure.
+That restaurant, because of that dish, became my most-requested special-occasion spot, much to the dismay of my father’s wallet I’m sure.
 It closed down by the time I reached middle school, and I have yearned for that recipe ever since.

 My memory may have gotten the best of me, and the tastes and colors of that childhood pasta have blurred and morphed together with other food experiences.
-Whether or not the penne alla vodka here is similar I’ll never know.
-But every time I take a bite of this delicious version I think to myself, "man, that little girl sure did have good taste."
+Whether or not the penne alla vodka here is similar, I’ll never know.
+But every time I take a bite of this delicious version I think to myself, man, that little girl sure did have good taste.

 Penne alla Vodka

-2 tablespoons olive oil
+- 2 tablespoons

 thinly sliced prosciutto, finely chopped (optional)

-1/2 sweet onion, finely chopped
+medium sweet onion, finely chopped

-1 tablespoon tomato paste
+- 1 tablespoon

 28-ounce can diced tomatoes (I like chef's cut)

-1/4 teaspoon red pepper flakes, to taste
+red pepper flakes, to taste

-2 teaspoons sugar
+- 2 teaspoons

-1 teaspoon kosher salt
+- 1 teaspoon

-1/3 cup vodka
+- 1/3 cup

-1/2 cup heavy cream
+- 1/2 cup

 (16 ounces) penne pasta

 Parmesan cheese, for serving